circleci/circleci-docs/jekyll/_cci2/oom.md

 CLI args                                        | 1    | no     | no    | no     | no
 {:class="table table-striped"}

-\* `lein` passes the value of `JVM_OPTS` to the Java process it spawns.
-However,
-this environment variable does not affect `lein` or any Java processes launched directly.
-See the `JVM_OPTS` section below for more details.

 The above environment variables are listed below, along with details on why to choose one over another.